-How has your understanding of "democracy" changed this year?
-What is one issue that you hope will not be forgotten after this election seasor is over?
-The electoral process allows for an occasional demonstration of power on the part of "We the People".
+How has your understanding of "democracy" changed this year?\\\\\

+What is one issue that you hope will not be forgotten after this election season is over?\\\\\

+The electoral process allows for an occasional demonstration of power on the part of "We the People."
 What are other ways that you can engage in democracy moving forward?

-Many representatives and civic leaders were elected to positions of power in 2020.
+Many representatives and civic leaders were elected to positions of power in the recent election.
 If you were in a room with all of them, what would you tell them?

 What will you do today, and moving forward, to build a stronger community and democratic society for everyone?